-For the really curious, I'll explain what a few of the diagrams mean:
+I'll explain what a few of these diagrams mean, for the curious:

 Midway down the page on the far left is a camera pointed at what appears to be a river.
-This is a concept for using surveillance cameras and computer vision technologies to analyze environmental changes, such as river flow rate, flood patterns, changes in foliage, weather patterns, etc. I hope to write a blog post about that soon.
+This is a concept for using surveillance cameras and computer vision technologies to analyze environmental changes, such as river flow rate, flood patterns, changes in foliage, weather patterns, etc. I actually wrote a blog post about this one.

 Bottom-right is a diagram of my optimal workspace location.
 Basically a desk right next to a window overlooking a dense city block.
 The vibrant movements of cities offer creative inspiration to me, and if I could just look down and see the city, that would be incredible.
 Gotta hustle to get there, I suppose.